 The third type is punitive damages.
 Punitive damages are unrelated to the suffering caused to a petitioner (known as compensatory damages), but rather are used to punish the respondent.
 Punitive damages are awarded if the respondent acted with oppression, fraud, or malice as defined by California Civil Code Section 3294.
 More information on punitive damages can be found here.

 In certain types of cases, employees may also be reimbursed for attorney and court fees by the respondent.
 Some examples of these cases may be:

 - Wrongful termination due to retaliation according to the California Fair Employment and Housing Act.
 This is especially applicable to whistleblower cases.

 - Wrongful termination that violates California Labor Code Section 98.6 or California Labor Code Section 6310.

 It is highly recommended that individuals obtain an employment discrimination lawyer, who can help determine what petitioner’s should ask for in an employment discrimination settlement and ensure that they are not taken advantage of during the negotiation process.

 If you have any more questions about what to ask for in an employment discrimination settlement, contact us.
-Get your free consultation with one of our experienced employment discrimination attorneys today!
+Get connected to an attorney with one of our experienced employment discrimination attorneys today!